jinkim0517/Clothing-Store/README.md

 - To save the current inventory, simply press the button labeled "Save Inventory" on the main menu.
   - A pop-up screen will appear with a success or fail message.
 - To quit from the application, simply press the button labeled "Quit" on the main menu.
-- The visual component can be found on the main screen, where one can see an extremely well dressed monkey can be seen.
+- The visual component can be found on the main screen, where one can see an extremely well-dressed monkey can be seen.
+  - The image can be found in the images folder.

 Image Credit: "$wag Gorilla", by Eunae Kim, March 29th 2023.